cherch173/smoke/README.md

     - [X] Update App.jsx to handle LOG IN & LOG OUT
     - [X] Conditional Rendering for LOGGED IN vs LOGGED OUT in FEED
     - [X] Conditional Rendering for LOGGED IN vs LOGGED OUT in NAV
-    - [] Confirm LOG OUT works
+    - [X] Confirm LOG OUT works
 - **WEDNESDAY 07.12.2023**
-    - [] Confirm ADD NEW ENDEAVOR Form sends to Backend
+    - [X] Confirm ADD NEW Endeavor Form sends to Backend
+    - [X] Successfully ADD NEW Endeavor
+    - [] Build ADD NEW COMMENT
     - [] Get COMMENT Data to link with ENDEAVOR DATA in FEED
-    - [] Build ADD NEW COMMENT
     - [] Make sure a USER can only LIKE a POST ONCE
     - [] Ensure that LIKE COUNT SAVES
     - [] UPDATE / DELETE for USER (M V C)